What Is the Best Bird Deterrent In 2023?

 How does a laser bird deterrent work?

-As the name says, laser bird repellents use laser light to scare birds away.
+The AVIX Autonomic Laser uses a green laser light to scare birds away.
 Birds sense laser light in a different way than humans do.
 They perceive it as a solid obstacle moving toward them.
-So as the light comes toward the bird, they fly away to avoid the obstacle.The laser system can cover a 360 degrees radius with a range of up to 1500m giving it full coverage of the surroundings.
+So as the light comes toward the bird, they fly away to avoid the obstacle.
+The laser system can cover a 360-degree radius with a range of up to 1500m giving it full coverage of the surroundings.
 Also, you can program the laser’s pattern and set it to different locations, times, etc.

 Advantages of laser bird control

-The Automated laser bird repellent has many advantages over other conventional bird repellent methods.
+The automated laser bird repellent has many advantages over other conventional bird repellent methods.
 Let’s look at some of them:

 Easy To Deploy and Maintain